aliyun/aliyun-emapreduce-datasources/README.md

 ## Introduction

-- This SDK supports interaction with Aliyun's base service, e.g. OSS, ODPS, LogService and ONS, in Spark runtime environment.
+- This project supports interaction with Aliyun's base service, e.g. OSS, ODPS, LogService and ONS, in Spark runtime environment.

 ## Build and Install